Get the most out of your Halloween emails

 10. Start sending your Halloween email campaigns early!

 We recommend sending your Halloween emails as early as the last week of September or at the beginning of October.
-Send multiple Halloween emails throughout the month of October to showcase different products or services.
+Send multiple emails throughout the month of October to showcase different products or services.
 Having at least a month also gives your subscribers enough time to check out the items in your shops or online stores and make a purchase.

 - Use GIFs as attention grabbers in your Halloween emails